NAGINENIROHITH/EX-6/README.md

 # DATE :13-04-2023

-# AIM :
-To write the python program for simulating ping command.
+# AIM :To write the python program for simulating ping command.

 # ALGORITHM :
 1.start the program.